 UPDATE

-I decided to do some more research on all the designers and artists that had a design copied by Shein.
-Check out the full list here: 30+ Businesses Shein Stole Designs From.
+I decided to do some more research on all the businesses and artists that have publicly spoken out about alleged design theft by SHEIN.
+I created a separate article to document the reported cases in one place: 40+ Businesses Shein Stole Designs From.

 #6.
-They are not transparent about their supply chain
+They lack transparency about their supply chain

-It’s very difficult to find information about Shein’s supply chain.
-I now know a big portion of their garments is made in South China, but where do they source the fabrics?
-Where are the clothes distributed from?
-Which other countries do they produce in?
-On their website, they just say the products are ‘sourced from different regions around the world, including China and the US’.
-They also mention their ‘global supply chain includes material suppliers, manufacturing partners and finished product vendors’.
-This last one is interesting because it means they also buy finished products from suppliers and they don’t only produce their own designs.
-This might explain their stealing behaviour as they don’t seem to have full control over their supply chain and just sell whatever they find without checking if the designs are original.
+Another major issue is that it’s very difficult to find information about SHEIN’s supply chain.
+Surprisingly little detailed information is publicly available about where exactly all their products are made, where materials are sourced from, where the clothes are distributed from, etc. SHEIN states on their website that the products are sourced from different regions around the world, including China and the US.
+They also mention they work with a large global network of material suppliers, manufacturing partners and finished product vendors.
+This last one is interesting, because it means they don’t only produce their own designs, but also buy finished products.
+This might explain the design theft as they don’t seem to have full control over their supply chain.

-Shein doesn’t just produce their garments in their own factories or suppliers.
-They also rely on sub-contractors.
-According to Public Eye, Shein posts production requirements for different designs on the Chinese platform WeChat, and manufacturers can then apply for the production.
-After receiving an application from a factory, Shein refers them to the fabric supplier where they purchase the fabric and they can start producing the designs.
-This way, Shein doesn’t have to feel responsible for the working conditions in all these different factories.
-If something goes wrong in one of the factories or if there are illegal working conditions, Shein doesn’t care because they are not their own factories or main suppliers.
-It’s unclear whether Shein monitors any of these companies and performs audits.
-According to Chinese media reports, Shein works with more sub-contractors from WeChat, than main suppliers.
-So it’s not just done as an extra, it seems sub-contractors produce most of the garments.
+Investigations over the years also suggest that SHEIN relies heavily on subcontracting rather than producing all their garments in their own factories or suppliers.
+According to Public Eye, production opportunities for new garments are posted on Chinese platforms such as WeChat, allowing factories to apply for orders.
+After receiving an application from a factory, SHEIN refers them to the fabric supplier so they can purchase the fabric and start production.
+This kind of fragmented and decentralized production model can make oversight and accountability much more complicated.
+It allows SHEIN to distance themselves from the working conditions in all these different factories.
+If something goes wrong in one of the factories or if there are illegal working conditions, SHEIN doesn’t view this as their problem to solve.
+Spreading production makes it harder to monitor labour conditions or ensure environmental standards are being followed.
+It is unclear whether SHEIN monitors any of these companies and performs audits.
+According to Chinese media reports, SHEIN works with more subcontractors than main suppliers, which would mean most clothes are produced through this subcontracting system.

-Shein doesn’t show any transparency.
-As consumers, we should know exactly where our clothes come from and how they were made.
+SHEIN discloses far less information than many other major fashion brands.
+Personally, I think transparency should be the bare minimum.
+As consumers, we deserve to know where our clothes come from, who made them, and under what conditions they were produced.
 We should be able to hold brands accountable and demand transparency.

 Conclusion

-Do you want to stop wearing fast fashion, but don’t know any brands who do a better job at protecting their workers and the planet?
+The good news is that there are alternatives: shopping secondhand, supporting smaller brands, buying fewer but better-quality pieces, repairing clothes, or simply becoming more intentional with what you buy.
+These things can already make a meaningful difference over time.
+Do you want to stop wearing fast-fashion, but don’t know any brands who do a better job at protecting their workers and the planet?
 You can find sustainable brands all over the world on this brand list!

 Sources